maldojr88/MaldoMessageQueue/NETTY.md

 5. Providing notification about user-defined events ChannelHandlerAdaptors are provide basic implementations to help you write your custom Channel Handlers

+IdleStateHandler - for idle connections

 ChannelHandlerContext - allow ChannelHandlers in a ChannelPipeline to communicate

-Encoders and Decoders are classes to convert binary to Java object and vice versa.

 ZeroCopy is a Linux feature that allows you to copy data from the filesystem